icblenke/blog-gae/README.md

     $ ant runserver

 The application will start listening at localhost:8080, so use your favourite browser to verify that everything works correctly.

-Do *not* use narwhal/bin/sea.
+WARNING: Do *not* use narwhal/bin/sea before runnin ant runserver!

 Don't forget to click the link 'Reset db' in the right-hand sidebar to initialize the database!